AD-SDL/biomedal_workcell/README.md

 # biomedal-workcell

-This is a repository for the biology robotic Workcell in building 446.
+This is a repository for the biology robotic Workcell in building 446 at Argonne National Laboratory.

 ### Nodes availible
 - Opentrons OT-Flex